MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-connecting-mgmtgroups.md

 ## Before you start

 1. To connect management groups, you must provide the fully qualified domain name (FQDN) of a management server of the connected management group.
 The management server of the local management group must be able to resolve this FQDN.
 If the two management groups don't use the same Domain Name System (DNS) service, you must create a secondary DNS zone in the DNS service that the local management group uses.
 This secondary DNS zone transfers the DNS information from the primary DNS zone of the connected management group.
 The transferred information is essentially a copy of the DNS information that's available to the management server of the local management group.

 2. Add the System Center Data Access service and System Center Management Configuration service account of the connected management groups to the Operations Manager Administrator role for the connected management group, or add it to the domain-based Operations Manager Administrator security group in the connected management group's domain, which has already been added to the Operations Manager Administrator role.

 3. Collect the System Center Data Access service and System Center Management Configuration service account credentials from the connected management groups.
 These credentials are needed when you add the connected management group in the local management group.

 4. Identify users in the domain of the local management group that will need access to data from the connected management groups.
 They must be added to the appropriate Operations Manager roles in the connected management group.

-## To connect management groups
+## Connect management groups

 1. Sign in to the computer with an account that's a member of the Operations Manager Administrators user role.

 2. In the Operations console that's connected to the destination management group, select **Administration**.

 3. In the **Administration** workspace, right-click **Connected Management Groups**, and select **Add Management Group**.

 4. In the **Add Management Group** dialog, do the following:

     1. Enter the **Management Group name** of the management group to be connected.

     2. Enter the fully qualified domain name (FQDN) of a **Management Server** in the desired management group to be connected.

     3. Specify the account that will be used for the initial connection to the connected management group, either by leaving **Use SDK service account** selected or selecting **Other user account** and entering in the **User name**, **Password**, and **Domain**.
 The account must be a member of the Operations Manager&nbsp;Administrators role for the connected management group.

 5. Select **Add**.

-## To grant access to Connected Management Groups
+## Grant access to Connected Management Groups

 1. Identify users in the local management group that need access to the connected management groups.

 2. Add those users as members to the appropriate user role in the connected management groups.

     > [!NOTE]
     > If local and connected management groups aren't in the same domain and there's no trust relationship between the two domains, you'll have to create accounts in the connected management group domain for the users in the local management group domain to use.

 3. In the Operations console for the local management group, in the **Administration** view, expand **Security**, and select **User Roles**.

 4. In the right pane, right-click the user role to which you want to grant connected management group access, and select **Properties**.

 5. On the **Group Scope** tab, select the connected management groups to which you want to grant access to this user role, and select **OK**.
 A user with both permission and access to at least one connected management group will see the **Show Connected Alerts** button in the toolbar of any **Alert** view in the **Monitoring** space.

 6. A **Log On** dialog appears and prompts the user for credentials (to sign in to the connected management groups).
 Enter the credentials, and select **OK**.
 Alerts appear from all connected management groups for which you've access and permission.
 You can run tasks in the managed computers of the connected management groups.

 ## Next steps